cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/transfer.md

-# Transfer
+# 5. Transfer

+In this chapter, we'll be implementing remittances on Plasma.

-## 1. Add transfer method
+## 5-1.
+Implement transfer

 You can call the `transfer` method from plasma light client.

-Also, write it into `cuiWalletReadLine` function.

 ```javascript
 async function transfer(client, amount, to) {